juliofreitas/scietl/README.md

 Right now we have some command line tools for converting common Earth Observation datasets to spatio-temporal arrays in SciDB:
 - **modis2scidb:** a command line application for converting MODIS HDF data into SciDB multidimensional arrays.
-- **srtm2scidb:** a command line application for converting SRTM data into SciDB multidimensional arrays.
+- **srtm2scidb:** a command line application for converting SRTM HGT data into SciDB multidimensional arrays.

 ## modis2scidb